-The Maths, No Problem! scheme of work is used to guide the short term planning.
+White Rose Maths scheme of work is used to guide the short term planning.
 Where possible, cross curricular links will be made in areas of maths such as data handling and measures.
 Throughout, the children are provided with opportunities apply their mathematical knowledge.

 Science is taught discreetly, following the National Curriculum, within in a rolling program.
 Teacher’s access a wide range of resources to support their short term planning.

 Foundation Subjects: History, Geography, Design Technology and Art

 The Foundation subjects are integrated into the themed approach, and will form the basis of much of the cross-curricular links.

 Music is taught by Lancashire Music Service, all Key Stage Two children learn to play the ukulele.
 Other aspects of the music curriculum (Listening to different types of music, using ICT to create music etc) might be a part of themed work.

 From Years 3 to 6 we teach French to all pupils.
 Our approach is to make learning a new language fun.
 We use a scheme of work produced by Rigolo to support our French teaching.